Title: Section 488.5 - Resident protections

 488.5 Resident protections. (a) Residents rights.
 (1) Each operator must adopt a statement of rights and responsibilities of residents and treat each resident in accord with the principles contained in the statement.

-(2) A copy of the statement of rights issued by the department must be provided to each resident.
+(2) A copy of the statement of rights issued by the department must be posted in a conspicuous location in a public area of the facility, provided to each resident at the time of admission, and reviewed with the resident annually thereafter.

 (3) The following rights and protections must be afforded by the operator to each resident.
 Each resident has the right: